 Anne Watters is the Practice Co-ordinator.
 Anne is based in the farm office and is in charge of the diary or day book.
 She alone knows, at any one time, where all the vets are working, and has the ability to organise cover for any absence due to Continuous Professional Development (CPD), holiday or illness, or obtain help if an emergency occurs.
 She is also in charge of managing the rotas.
 Anne joined the Practice as a farm secretary in 1998.

-Susan Goodson is in charge of the accounts team.
-This team of three people deal with all financial issues involving the business, including wages, bills, balance sheets and budgets.
+Stacey Goodson is in charge of the accounts team.
+This team of 4 people deal with all financial issues involving the business, including wages, bills, balance sheets and budgets.

 The Senior Management Team is completed by the 6 Directors.